prowler-cloud/prowler/docs/index.md

 **Prowler** is an Open Source security tool to perform AWS, Azure and Google Cloud security best practices assessments, audits, incident response, continuous monitoring, hardening and forensics readiness.
-We have Prowler CLI (Command Line Lnterface) that we call Prowler Open Source and a Service on top of it that we call <a href="https://prowler.com">Prowler SaaS</a>.
+We have Prowler CLI (Command Line Interface) that we call Prowler Open Source and a service on top of it that we call <a href="https://prowler.com">Prowler SaaS</a>.

 ![Prowler Execution](img/short-display.png)